minecraft-linux/minecraft-linux.github.io/troubleshooting.rst

 Otherwise, obtain a valid Minecraft x86 :code:`.apk` file and use the :ref:`extract utility <extractor>`.

-I Used the Qt UI (metalauncher) to download the game, but :code:`mcpelauncher-client` still doesn't work
+I used the Qt UI (metalauncher) to download the game, but :code:`mcpelauncher-client` still doesn't work
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 To start a given version of Minecraft you can run :code:`mcpelauncher-client` with the :code:`-dg` argument, eg. :code:`mcpelauncher-client -dg ~/.local/share/mcpelauncher/versions/DESIRED_VERSION`.